BotTech/sbt-autoplugin.g8/README.md

 The generated project uses the following sbt plugins:
 * [dwijnand/sbt-dynver] - dynamically determines version numbers from git tags.
+* [dwijnand/sbt-travisci] - sets the Scala and SBT versions from the Travis CI information.
 * [ohnosequences/sbt-github-release] - publishes releases to [GitHub].
 * [sbt/sbt-bintray] - publishes releases to [Bintray].
 * [sbt/sbt-pgp] - creates signatures of the artifacts with GnuPG.